How long does it take to charge an electric car?

 Even with rapid improvements in battery technology, it will be many years before electric cars can match the few minutes it takes to fill up with petrol or diesel.
-However, there are certain ways to make life with an EV easier.
-Read on for what you need to know.
+However, there are certain ways to make living with an EV easier.

 2. Large cars take longer to recharge